heejunyoon/heejunyoon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Deep Learning | AI-Driven Conservation
+subtitle: Deep Learning | AI-Driven Innovator for Conservation and Social Solutions

 profile:
   align: right